philippinespire/pire_ssl_data_processing/pseudanthias_squamipinnis/README.md

 ```

 Potential issues:
-* one hit, one genome, no ID- 94.82-95.84%
+* one hit, one genome, no ID- %
-* no one hit, one genome to any potential contaminators (bacteria, virus, human, etc) - very low, <0.5%
+* no one hit, one genome to any potential contaminators (bacteria, virus, human, etc) - %

 ====================
 ## STEP 6 Execute runREPAIR.sbatch